The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Abstract

 \section{Abstract}

 {We present measurements of key protoplanetary disk properties inferred from parametric models of ALMA $^{12}$CO spectral line visibilities.
-We derive gas-disk radii, integrated fluxes, optically thick emission layers, and brightness temperature profiles for the disk population of the old ($4 - 14$ Myr) Upper Scorpius star-forming region.
-We measure CO emission sizes for 37 disks with bright CO $J=3-2$ emission (S/N > 10 on the integrated flux; out of the 83 disks with CO detections), finding that the median radius containing 90\% of the flux is $\sim84$ au, with radii spanning from $23$ up to $243$ au.
-We report a correlation between the $^{12}$CO brightness temperatures and stellar luminosities, with a Pearson coefficient of 0.6, and we use it to prove that the $^{12}$CO optically thick emission layer primarily emanates from a region below the super-heated dust, which is optically thin to the stellar irradiation.
-Moreover, we derive 33 CO emission surface height profiles, finding a median aspect ratio $\langle z/r \rangle \sim 0.16$ in a range from $\sim0.01$ up to $\sim0.45$ over the sample.
+We derived gas-disk radii, integrated fluxes, optically thick emission layers, and brightness temperature profiles for the disk population of the old ($4 - 14$ Myr) Upper Scorpius star-forming region.
+We measured CO emission sizes for 37 disks with bright CO $J=3-2$ emission (S/N > 10 on the integrated flux; out of the 83 disks with CO detections), finding that the median radius containing 90\% of the flux is $\sim82$ au, with radii spanning from $22$ up to $247$ au.
+We report a correlation between the $^{12}$CO brightness temperatures and stellar luminosities, with a Pearson coefficient of 0.6, which we used to prove that the $^{12}$CO optically thick emission layer primarily emanates from a region below the superheated dust, which is optically thin to the stellar irradiation.
+Moreover, we derive 33 CO emission-surface height profiles, finding a median aspect ratio of $\langle z/r \rangle \sim 0.16$ in a range from $\sim0.01$ up to $\sim0.45$ over the sample.
 Finally, we comment on the multiple systems in our sample, of which only some were already known.
-These results re-affirm how it is possible to derive bulk disk properties by modeling moderate angular resolution ALMA visibilities.}
+These results confirm that it is possible to derive bulk disk properties by modeling moderate-angular-resolution ALMA visibilities.}

 \keywords{protoplanetary disks, protoplanetary disk populations, protoplanetary gas-disk radii, disk vertical structure, line brightness temperature.}